hogles1234/Tethered-Lost-in-Orbit/README.md

 ---

 ## 🗺️ Map Layout Draft
-Keep this ship layout in mind as you program transitions, room boundaries, and coordinate coordinates!
+Keep this ship layout in mind as you program transitions, room boundaries, and coordinates!
 * **Sectors:** Main Hall, CO2, Security, Navigation, Electrical, Reactor (North & South), and Engine.

 ---